Saturn Corporation: Intermediate Models

-The first significant change came with the 2000 Saturn L-Series mid-size car.
+The first significant change in Saturn's lineup came with the 2000 Saturn L-Series mid-size car.
 It shared the GM2900 platform with the Opel Vectra, along with its engine.
 It was built at a GM factory in Wilmington, Delaware.
 The 2000 model year cars were designated LS-1 (4 cylinder) and LS-2 (6 cylinder.)
 Since Lincoln-Mercury owned the LS designator, and to prevent a lawsuit, Saturn changed the designators to L200 and L300 for the model years 2001–2005.
 The Saturn L200 was discontinued after the 2003 model year.
-In 2003, the Saturn Ion replaced the S-Series compact.
+This shift in production marked a significant change to Saturn's treatment as a pseudo-independent company from General Motors, which would only intensify with time.